Things people request on COVID-19 helpline number: Pizza, paan, gutka

 New Delhi, Apr 18: It's not yet dawn.
 A helpline set up after the coronavirus outbreak crackles into life.

-There are panic calls for essentials like medicines but some callers demand rasogullas, samosas, and even pan and gutka, admit officials.
+There are panic calls for essentials like medicines but some callers demand rasgullas, samosas, and even pan and gutka, admit officials.

 The chief minister's helpline number 1076 gets a frantic call from Ram Ratan Pal, who suffers from high blood pressure, that his stock of medicines is exhausted.